MEET OUR COUNSELING TEAM

 Education: M.S., Marriage and Family Therapy, San Diego State University

-When I am feeling stressed, I help myself by: Playing blues, rock, and soul on guitar
+When I am feeling stressed, I help myself by: Biking, walks in nature, playing guitar, listening to music or audiobooks

 Manuel Rivera has worked at Counseling & Psychological Services since 2011.
 Besides providing individual, couples, and group therapy to the SDSU community, Manuel is the developer and facilitator of C&PS’s Everyday Mindfulness & Meditation workshops.
-He is also one of our clinical supervisors and provides individual supervision, training, and consultation to a multi-disciplinary team of interns.
+He is also the co-creator and co-facilitator of C&PS's Getting Unstuck workshops.
+Manuel has extensive experience as a clinical supervisor and trainer, including accreditation by the American Association for Marriage and Family Therapy.

 Manuel was born in Mayagüez, Puerto Rico, and is bilingual in Spanish and English.
 He has lived in Puerto Rico, Texas, and the Bay Area, calling San Diego home since 1996.
 He is a graduate of the University of California at Berkeley (B.A., History) and SDSU (M.S., Marriage and Family Therapy).
 Before coming to Counseling & Psychological Services, his clinical experiences included working with military service members and their families, adolescents and families involved with San Diego’s Juvenile Court and Community Schools, couples work, and community mental health.
 Manuel’s approach to therapy is collaborative and inclusive, and he is particularly interested in supporting people as they develop autonomy, personal agency, relational skills, and resilience in order to live life more fully.